awelm/blog/content/posts/my-databricks-journey.md

 3. **Vision + Architecture**\
     In the long run, I think Databricks will win because they have the better architecture.
 Snowflake’s data warehouse architecture requires 2 copies of data to be stored and maintained.
 Databricks does analytics on data in-place and this data typically resides in blob storage.
 The Databricks architecture is inherently better because it is:
-    - Less expensive because blob storage is cheap and only 1 copy of the data is required
+    - Less expensive since only 1 copy of the data is required
-    - More realtime since analytics are done on the data source itself (as opposed to an outdated copy that was synced to the warehouse)
+    - More realtime since analytics are done on the source of truth as opposed to an outdated copy that was synced to the warehouse
-    - More flexible because it can handle unstructured data.
+    - More flexible since it can handle unstructured data.
 This especially important for enabling newer use cases like machine learning
-    - Less complex because there are no data syncing tools and associated operational overhead involved
+    - Less complex since there are no data syncing tools and associated operational overhead involved

 If you want to hear a less biased perspective, this [article](https://www.datagrom.com/data-science-machine-learning-ai-blog/snowflake-vs-databricks) provides a pretty fair comparison of Snowflake and Databricks.
 These days it appears that both companies are copying each other as Snowflake attempts to support ML and lakehouse while Databricks tries to improve its BI experience.